NGonline/Notes/Linux.md

 - &something<ENTER> shows only those lines which contains something.
 The filter can be discarded by &<ENTER>
 - / is used for search.
 - By default, man is viewed with less.
+- `-S` causes lines longer than the screen width to be chopped rather than folded.

 ## grep
 - To print lines matching a pattern.
 It will search the standard input if no files (or a single `-`) are named. e.g. `command |grep XXX`